stashed/percona-xtradb/docs/clustered.md

 Here,

 - `.metadata.labels` specifies a `kubedb.com/kind: PerconaXtraDB` label that is used by KubeDB to watch this RestoreSession object.
-- `.spec.task.name` specifies the name of the Task CRD that specifies the necessary Functions and their execution order to restore a Percona XtraDB database.
+- `.spec.task.name` specifies the name of the Task CRD that specifies the necessary Functions and their execution order to restore a Percona XtraDB cluster.
 - `.spec.repository.name` specifies the Repository CRD that holds the backend information where our backed up data has been stored.
 - `.spec.target.replicas` specifies the number of PVCs where snapshot data will be restored.
 - `.spec.target.ref` refers to the  AppBinding object for the `restored-xtradb-cluster` PerconaXtraDB object.
 Though the KubeDB operator will create this AppBinding object later, we need to tell Stash operator about this AppBinding object ref.
 Because the AppBinding object name is identical with the corresponding PerconaXtraDB object name and the names of the PVCs directly depend on this name.
 - `.spec.target.volumeClaimTemplates` specifies the template used for the PVCs.
 The important thing here is the `.metadata.name`.
 In KubeDB side, the PVC name is formed by following the rule `data-<xtradb_crd_object_name>-<statefulset_pod_ordinal>`.
 Since we have created our restore database named `restored-xtradb-cluster` and later KubeDB will create a StatefulSet for this database, the PVC names will be `data-restored-xtradb-cluster-0`, `data-restored-xtradb-cluster-1`, `data-restored-xtradb-cluster-2`, etc. up to the number of replicas.
 Here Stash operator will create these PVCs by following the same convention as KubeDB.
 We just need to provide the `.metadata.name` as `data-<xtradb_crd_object_name>-${POD_ORDINAL}`.
 You must insert `${POD_ORDINAL}` at the end of the name.
 Stash will create the required PVCs by replacing this with the corresponding pod index.
 That means if the value of `.spec.target.replicas` is 3, then Stash will create 3 PVCs named `data-restored-xtradb-cluster-0`, `data-restored-xtradb-cluster-1`, and `data-restored-xtradb-cluster-2`.
 - `.spec.target.volumeMounts` specifies the mount path for the volume.
 The `mountPath` must be  `/var/lib/mysql` as expected by Percona XtraDB server.
 And the volume name is form as `"data-<xtradb_crd_object_name>"`.
 Since for restoring purpose, we have created a PerconaXtraDB object named `restored-xtradb-cluster`, the volume name will be `"data-restored-xtradb-cluster"`.
 - `.spec.rules` specifies that we are restoring data from the `latest` backup snapshot of the database.
 Empty (`[]`) `targetHosts` means snapshot data will be restored in all specified number of PVCs.
 And another obvious thing is we want to restore the same data from `host-0` to all PVCs.
-During the backup procedure, we took backup data as `host-0` from the percona xtradb cluster.
+During the backup procedure, we took backup data as `host-0` from the Percona XtraDB cluster.
 So, here the source host is `host-0`.

 > **Warning:** Label `kubedb.com/kind: PerconaXtraDB` is mandatory if you are using KubeDB to deploy the database.
 Otherwise, the database will be stuck in **`Initializing`** state.